 I grew up on Vietnamese food.
 After the war in Vietnam, a lot of refugees went to Poland and opened small Vietnamese diners.
 The food was cheap and tasty, so my family was going there at least once a week.

-I expected what I read about Vietnam: street food is prepared on the spot and consumed while sitting on small blue plastic chairs.
-But I didn’t expect to see my food being prepared next to a kid taking a shit into a plastic bag, or my plate being rinsed next to a pile of garbage!
+I expected what I read about Vietnam: street food is prepared on the spot and consumed while sitting on small blue plastic chairs usually outside.
+I didn’t expect to see my food being prepared next to a kid taking a shit into a plastic bag, or my plate being rinsed next to a pile of garbage!